 It's possible to cleanse, manage and protect sensitive skin on a daily basis if you follow the tips described in this article.
-If you want to find out more about skin care, use the links on the next page for more helpful tips.
+If you want to find out more about skin care, use the links below for more helpful tips.

 Related HowStuffworks Articles